-The University has delayed the implementation of the Uniform Guidance Procurement Standards until July 1, 2017 as provided by the waiver of the procurement rules stated in COFAR FAQ, Section 110-6, released November 26, 2014.
-In the interim, the OMB Circulars will apply to grants and cooperative agreements.
+The University has opted to delayed the implementation of the Uniform Guidance Procurement Standards until July 1, 2018 as provided by the waiver of the procurement rules stated in2 CFR Part 200, released May 17, 2017.
+Additional information regarding the extension is located at: https://s3.amazonaws.com/public-inspection.federalregister.gov/2017-09909.pdf. .
+In the interim, the OMB Circulars will apply to grants, cooperative agreements, and all procurement transactions.

 Notice to Suppliers: Fraudulent Purchase Order Email Activity

 We want to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from The University of Chicago but are in fact fraudulent.

 GEMS Best Practices